Going Long, Very Long—with Dede Griesbauer

 Dede Griesbauer 34:01

-No, none of that I actually used quite a bit of organic baby food, but not the vegetable kind.
-So like the blueberry, banana oats and the plain banana.
-The only issue with those is that they’re very difficult to vote you need two hands and a pretty strong grip to open them.
-So that’s where my crew came in.
+No, none of that – I actually used quite a bit of organic baby food, but not the vegetable kind – so like the blueberry-banana oats and the plain banana.
+The only issue with those is that they’re very difficult to open, you need two hands and a pretty strong grip to open them – so that’s where my crew came in.
 I just had open baby food pouches at my disposal whenever I wanted.

 Rob Pickels 34:24

-I spent a year of my life when my kids were young stealing there and when you said the oat one Oh, it is so good stealing their food when I would go up for
+I spent a year of my life when my kids were young stealing their – and when you said the oat one, oh, it is so good – stealing their food when I would go out for a bike ride.

-a bike ride.
-It’s it’s great and it’s real food.
-Yeah, I was mindful of the fructose because that tends to disagree with me.
-When you overload on the fructose.
-They don’t have a lot in it but enough that we needed to use it sort of in moderation.
-So baby food was a big go to and that was tested a lot in training, ironically didn’t work as well on the run.
-And that’s why we went back to the sport specific nutrition on the run but the baby food on the bike and The other thing that was a big part of our nutrition were things Hawaiian rolls.
-Now, if you’re familiar with the rolls, they taste really good.
-They’re super mushy.
-So you can sort of grab it and squeezing into the palm of your hand and make it into just this little like, tightly and it sort of, I can hold on to the arrow bars and hold on to the roll at the same time and just sort of take a bite and go back to my bars and take a bite and go back to my bars.
+I was mindful of the fructose because that tends to disagree with me when you overload on the fructose – they don’t have a lot in it but enough that we needed to use it sort of in moderation, so baby food was a big go-to and that was tested a lot in training, ironically didn’t work as well on the run and that’s why we went back to the sport specific nutrition on the run – but the baby food on the bike and the other thing that was a big part of our nutrition were King’s Hawaiian rolls.
+I don’t know if you’re familiar with the sweet rolls, they taste really good – they’re super mushy so you can sort of grab it and squeezing into the palm of your hand and make it into just this little like tightly and it sort of – I can hold on to the Arrow bars and hold on to the roll at the same time and just sort of take a bite and go back to my bars and take a bite and go back to my bars.
 And the other thing that’s great about him is that when you take a sip of water with a bit of King’s Hawaiian roll in your mouth, it just melts.
-Wow, it absolutely just melts because one of the things I learned at Ultra man Florida is that I don’t do well chewing when I’m working.
-Yeah, so on the bike, I can’t do solids, it’s got to be something that’s sort of easy enough to sort of chew and digest.
-I can’t chew it a lot.
-It was just too much and certainly running there was there would be no chewing so those were two big food items.
-There were a couple of white chocolate, macadamia nut cookies, and a few Pop Tarts.
-I’m gonna say Yeah, a few Pop

 EK 36:01